 Where did Messiah’s teaching come from?
 Jesus never said or did anything that He did not get directly from His Father.
 For a little exercise compare Isaiah 50:4 with John 14:7-10.

 Let’s stop and think about the implications of what Paul found in Corinth against the backdrop of our own time.
-Nothing has really changed.
+Nothing has changed.
 Two thousand years removed from Jesus’ death, burial, and resurrection, His Bride (the Church) is more fractured and splintered than ever.
 At a time when our common witness in the world could be the most effective, believers are more likely to quote any number of supposed spiritual authorities rather than the words of our Rabbi Jesus.

 John Nelson Darby